How behind-the-scenes work with Bonds key to Chapman's turnaround

 The momentum he picked up at the plate carried over into his glove on the field, making several big plays on both offense and defense in San Francisco’s most recent series win over the Pittsburgh Pirates at PNC Park.

-And Chapman -- and the Giants -- surely hope the momentum flows into San Francisco's three-game set against the New York Mets at Citi Field.
+And Chapman — and the Giants — surely hope the momentum flows into San Francisco’s three-game set against the Mets at Citi Field.

 Download and follow the Giants Talk Podcast